iamacoderguy/projectA/README.md

 1. Play a mini game with an auto bot from the server
 1. Play a mini game with friends via LAN
 1. An authentication system (sign up and sign in).
-1. Randomly show a random thing (such as motivation quote or video from Youtube).
+1. Randomly show a thing (such as a motivation quote or a video from Youtube).
-1. File transfer between PC and mobile or PC and PC
+1. __File transfer between PC and mobile or PC and PC__

 ## Validation
 ### What we already know?